 Volunteer with SMART

-We are looking for enthusiastic volunteers to help in our busy services and also our Head Office.
-Volunteering opportunities are diverse with positions currently available in Bedford, Oxford and Wokingham.
+We are looking for enthusiastic volunteers to help in our busy services and as part of our central team.
+Volunteering opportunities are diverse with positions currently available in Bedford, Milton Keynes, Oxford and from home.

 We work hard to make sure our volunteers learn new skills and get the support they need.
-We offer a range of advice, support and training to all our volunteers.
-You are a vital part of the team.
+We offer advice, support and training throughout most volunteering opportunities.
+You will become a vital part of the team.

-Due to the nature of our work you will be required to complete a DBS form (Disclosure and Baring Service) check for many of the volunteer positions.
-For these positions DBS clearance will be required before you commence working with us.
-We will pay for your DBS check.
+Due to the nature of our work you will be required to complete a DBS form (Disclosure and Baring Service) check for many of our volunteer positions.
+For these roles, DBS clearance will be required before you commence working with us.
+SMART CJS will pay for your DBS check.

 Current volunteering opportunities include: